justedlev/simple-eureka-server/docs/README.md

 Simple command to run the container: `docker compose up -d --build`

-The full compose.yaml that I personally use
+The full compose.yaml that I personally use with the [.env](..%2F.env)

 ```yaml
 name: justedlev-msrv